canujohann/crowdfunding-web3-sample/readme.md

   participant IPFS

-  Manager->>IPFS: Update image if any on IPFS Manager->>Smart Contract: Create a new camapaign Contributor1->>Smart Contract: Contribute to the campaign Contributor2->>Smart Contract: Contribute to the campaign loop Every request
+  Manager->>IPFS: Update image if any on IPFS Manager->>Smart Contract: Create a new campaign Contributor1->>Smart Contract: Contribute to the campaign Contributor2->>Smart Contract: Contribute to the campaign loop Every request